arnabdey73/resume/Arnab-Dey-DevOps-Engineer.md

 **Assignment: Volvo Cars Car Safety R&D**

-- Designed and optimized **CI/CD pipelines in Azure DevOps**, reducing release cycle times by **30%**.
+- Designed and optimized **CI/CD pipelines in Azure DevOps** for automotive engineering workflows, reducing release cycle times by **30%**.
-- Automated **Azure Databricks scaling** with Terraform and GitHub Actions.
-- Upgraded infrastructure for **Kubeflow workloads** with Kubernetes and Rancher, improving platform scalability and performance.
+- Automated infrastructure and deployment workflows using **Terraform** and **GitHub Actions**, improving repeatability and delivery speed.
+- Supported scalable **Kubernetes** and **Rancher** platform environments used by engineering and data-intensive workloads.
+- Collaborated with cross-functional teams in an **Agile** setup to improve delivery flow, platform reliability, and operational efficiency.

 **Internal Initiatives**